 Harvesting Fresh Herbs

-Fingers should be used for more delicate plants and leaves.
-You will want to make sure to pinch tightly right through the stem of the leaf.
+Finger pinching should be used for more delicate plants and leaves.
+And you will want to make sure to pinch tightly right through the stem of the leaf.

 Since I was taking off the entire stem and not just a few single leaves, I opted to use kitchen scissors (or pruning shears).